Savannah Georgia For Kids: 25 Fun Things To Do

 We intended to use it but didn’t time our return trip correctly.
 Don’t be like us and have the ferry schedule handy ahead of time.

 City Market is the other main touristy area.
-As you’d expect, it is lined with shops and restaurants. it is found two blocks south of River Street between Ellis Square and Franklin Square.
+As you’d expect, it is lined with shops and restaurants.
+It is found two blocks south of River Street between Ellis Square and Franklin Square.

 My personal favorite shop in City Market was The Georgia Tasting Room.
 I had the BEST time sampling six different wines from the region for only $3!